PedalPlayground/pedalplayground/README.md

 ## Running Locally

 0. Install node v10, bower, and gulp
+    - To maintain multiple installations of `node`, install `nvm`.
+While working in this repo, execute `nvm use`, and it will reference this repo's `.nvmrc` file which states version 10.0.0.
 1. Install dependencies via `npm install`
 2. Install client-side libraries via `bower install`
 3. Compile assets and watch for changes via `gulp`